20+ BEST Things to Do in Florence for First Time Visitors

 With over 100 rooms and 2,200 works of art, some dating to the 13th century, the Uffizi Gallery will have you entranced.
 Being so immense, you can easily spend 3 hours here and feel as if it wasn’t enough time.
 Visiting the Uffizi is the perfect way to appreciate the deep love Florence has for art, and spend the day when it rains in Florence.

 The Uffizi Gallery is simply something you cannot miss when in Florence!
 Being one of the world’s most beloved and famous galleries, make sure to book your tickets asap and in advance.
-Furthermore, the Corridoio Vasariano, a secret passage from Palazzo Vecchio to Pitti Palace, just re-opened in December 2024.
+Furthermore, the Corridoio Vasariano, a secret passage from Palazzo Vecchio to Pitti Palace, re-opened in December 2024.
 Make sure to reserve your spot for the Vasari Corridor!

 Here are the best and most highly-rated Uffizi Gallery experiences, from entry tickets to the best guided tours.
-Book your tickets here!👇
+Book your tickets here! 👇

 5. Accademia Gallery – Statue of David